u2i/rspec-hive/README.md

     $ rake hive_tests:docker:download_image

 It will download `nielsensocial/hive` from [dockerhub](https://hub.docker.com/r/nielsensocial/hive/).
+You can change Docker's storage base directory (where container and images go) using the -goption when starting the Docker daemon.
 If you have another image you can also use this rake task and provide special argument:
 * DOCKER_IMAGE_NAME - image name that should be pulled

 #### Running docker container
 You should now be ready to run your docker container.
 To do this run: